HR Mental Health Strategy: Psychosocial Management & Workforce Resilience

 - Outcome Audit Readiness

-Reducing Disability Duration through Proactive Management: The Working Mind (TWM)
+Reducing Risk through Proactive Management: The Working Mind (TWM)

 The Working Mind (TWM) is your primary tool for transitioning from reactive management to proactive prevention.
 Designed specifically for the Canadian workforce, this program provides two distinct streams to stabilize your operations.